Barry8197/BarryRyan/docs/index.md

 - Genomic Datasets

 ## Highlights
+### Presentation at Conference in AI For Health (CAI4H) | May '24
+Had the opportunity to give a 10 min talk explaining my project 'An Integrative Network Approach for Longitudinal Stratification in Parkinson's Disease at the CAI4H conference in Edinburgh.

 ### Interview for #GettingGenomeMe | March '24
 [Link](https://onehealthgenomics.ed.ac.uk/barry-ryan) to an interview I performed with One Health Genomics in Edinburgh as part of their GettingGenomeSeries.